BjornKennethHolmstrom/Spiralize/static/content/guides/communication/en/engaging-with-survival-safety.md

 - Ability to act decisively in emergencies
 - Connection to basic human needs
 - Grounding in physical reality
+- Efficient response to immediate threats
+- Prioritization when everything is urgent
+- Raw will to survive

 **Unhealthy expressions:**
 - Chronic survival mode even when safety is present